rachichi/DH110/Assignments/A05/Assignment05.md

 * Task 2: Learn more about the sustainability goals
 * Task 3: Complete the Daily Challenge

-Note that Task 3, Complete the Daily Challenge, is a combination of the two tasks previously mentioned in the Persona + Scenarios assignment.
+Please Note: Task 3 is a combination of the two tasks previously mentioned in the Persona + Scenarios assignment.
 Further research illustrated that implementing two completely separate features may lead to a more difficult learning curve.

 ## Wireframes
 The following is a complete list of tasks that the (paper) prototype of my system supported: